carpanalper/becode-capstone-challange/README.md

 - then archives scraped data into the `news.json` file by checking the uniqueness based on their url. also creates `latest_news.json` file which is updated with only the new entries on each run with the above-mentioned webpage. finally informs user about the total number of archived entries and the number of new entries.
 - `db_update.py` builds a database to store scraped data by using the url as a primary key. then updates the database with the `latest_news.json`
 - `streamlitapp.py` reads data from the database and creates bar and line charts showing
-   - the most frequent 10 topics of all the entries
-   - the most frequent 10 topics from last week
-   - the  most frequent 10 topics from the last 24 hours
+   - the most frequent 10 topics of all the entries, from last week and last 24 hours under a selectbox
    - the number of entries published in ever 2 hours througout the day
    - most frequent topic each day so far
 - Informs the user about the total number of entries, the date of the earliest entry in the database and latest update time of the chart using `pandas` and `matplotlib`